elv-Duy/Movieclips_channel_data_scraping/README.md

 ```

 ## Process
-* Iterate through each year.
+* Iterate through each year in the dataset.
-* For each year, access the corresponding list of URLs.
+* Access the corresponding list of URLs for each year.
-* For each URL, scrape the title, query, copyright, clip description, film description, cast, directors, producers, and screenwriters.
+* For each URL, scrape the following metadata: title, query, copyright, clip description, film description, cast, directors, producers, and screenwriters.
-* Store the data in an output JSON file, organized by year.
+* Store the extracted data in an output JSON file, organized by year.

   ```
   movieCLIP_dataset_2020.json
   movieCLIP_dataset_2021.json